MMcClure11/sightings-client/NOTES.md

     - [] add search by location
   - [X] sort by date_seen, alphabetically
   - [] refactor sightingList class to reuse onChange functions
+  - [] REFACTOR SEARCH FILTER SORT TO DYNAMICALLY UPDATE USING REDUX THE NICKY WAY

 # REFACTORS
   - [] signup controlled form in redux